pytest-dev/pytest/doc/en/usage.rst

 ``-p no:threadexception`` (for thread exceptions) options are given on the command-line.

-The warnings may be silenced selectivly using the :ref:`pytest.mark.filterwarnings ref` mark.
+The warnings may be silenced selectively using the :ref:`pytest.mark.filterwarnings ref` mark.
 The warning categories are :class:`pytest.PytestUnraisableExceptionWarning` and :class:`pytest.PytestUnhandledThreadExceptionWarning`.